🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

-What Is a Long-Term Investment?
+What Is a Long-term Investment?

-A long-term investment is an asset or security expected to generate income or appreciate in value over a prolonged period, typically five years or more.
+A long-term investment is generally an asset or security expected to generate income or appreciate in value over a prolonged period, typically five years or more.
 However, for tax purposes, the Internal Revenue Service (IRS) considers long-term investments to be investments held for more than a year.

 Long-term investments often gain value slowly, weathering short- to medium-term fluctuations in the market.